jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 architecture_011
 ################

-This rule checks the architecture name is upper case in the **end architecture** statement.
+This rule checks the architecture name case in the **end architecture** statement.

+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**